-Will You Face Consequences for Driving Without a License?
+Will You Face Consequences for Driving Without a License in Nevada?

 It is against the law in Nevada to drive on public roads without a valid driver’s license.
 But the lack of a license cannot be held against you as a contributing factor in a car accident injury case.
 It has nothing to do with why another driver caused an accident.

 After a car accident, the police officer who responds to the accident scene is likely to ticket you if you were driving without a valid license.

 Driving without a license, or with an expired or invalid license, is a misdemeanor in Nevada punishable by a fine of up to $1,000, and/or up to 6 months in jail.
 A jail sentence is unlikely unless you have multiple violations on your record.
 If you didn’t have a license because it had been suspended, the suspension period would be doubled.

 If your license was suspended as the consequence of a drunk driving conviction, you would be sentenced to at least 30 days or longer in jail and fined at least $500.
 Further, your license would be revoked for one year.

 What Should You Do After a Nevada Accident in Which You Drove Without a License?

 If you get into a car accident while driving without a license, be prepared to own up to your mistake.
 Police who respond to the accident will request your license.
 Explain that you don’t have it and why.
 The police have access to information about license suspensions and revocations, so trying to hide such information only makes you look suspicious.

 If you have been injured in a car accident, you want to protect your ability to file a claim for compensation.
 There are five steps to take after a car accident in Nevada if you are able to do so:

 - Stay at the scene and cooperate with the police.
 Do not attempt to leave until police say you may do so.